johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 You now have a project scaffolded to do the library integration.
 We have to make just a few edits to perform the actual integration.
 Let's talk them through:

 1. We need to install `knex` as a dependency.
 Note, in order to **run** this project, you'll need access to a live SQL database.
-Knex.js doesn't bundle any database libraries, so you'll need to install the appropriate one ([read more here](http://knexjs.org/#Installation-node)).
+Knex.js doesn't bundle any database libraries, so you'll need to install the appropriate one ([you can read more here](http://knexjs.org/#Installation-node)).
 In this tutorial, I'll use PostgreSql, which I have available on localhost.
 If you do not have a local DB available, you can consider [using a docker setup](https://docs.docker.com/samples/library/postgres/).
 2. We need a way to provide the configuration options to the Knex.js API.
 3. We need to call the Knex.js API in the way it wants to be initialized, returning a handle to a `knex` object which we can use to access Knex.js features.
 4. To test things out, we can use the client controller that was auto-generated by the schematic.